-The lead time is the amount of time in days that it takes from the time you order stock until the time it is delivered to you.
+The lead time is the amount of time in days that it takes from when you order stock to when it is delivered to you.

 How do I calculate safety stock?

 Safety stock is what you keep on hand for those “just-in-case moments.”
-This is the minimum amount of stock that you want to be available in your inventory.
+For this reason, you should think of this as the minimum amount of stock that you want to be available in your inventory.

-You will have to set this according to what you think is the most ideal.
-Keep in mind that you should also consider certain things like delays in the delivery of your items, seasonality, or damage due to transit of inventory.
+You must set this according to what you think is the most ideal.
+Remember that you should also consider certain things like delivery delays, seasonality, or damage due to inventory transit.

-Just like the lead time, take a look at your past purchase orders and see what factors usually affect the delivery time of your items, and adjust your safety stock accordingly.
+Just like the lead time, look at your past purchase orders and see what factors usually affect the delivery time of your items, and adjust your safety stock accordingly.